Click on the Indicators below for More Information

 Data Source:

-Between 2016 and 2021 pCO2 showed no upward trend and is at the top of the range of historical values.
+Between 2019 and 2024 pCO2 showed no trend and was mostly above the range of historical values to historical values.

-Description of Time Series: Between 2016 and 2021 pCO2 showed no upward trend and is at the top of the range of historical values.
+Description of Time Series: Between 2019 and 2024 pCO2 showed no trend and was mostly above the range of historical values to historical values.

 Description of Sea Surface pCO2: